 Of all the teachings of Christianity, no doctrine is more central than the bodily resurrection of Jesus Christ from the dead.
 The truth of the resurrection has been attacked from every angle.
-New books and television media regularly appear questioning the truth of the resurrection, re-hashing old theories about what happened to Jesus’ body.
-Since the resurrection is crucial to Christianity, Christians ought to be able to give answers to the inevitable questions about the truth of the resurrection with proof and evidence.
+New books and television media regularly appear questioning the resurrection, re-hashing old theories about what happened to Jesus’ body.
+Since the resurrection is crucial to Christianity, Christians ought to be able to give answers to these inevitable questions with proof and evidence.

 The first step in defending the resurrection from its detractors is to establish the fact of the historical events that took place as conveyed in the Gospels.
 As philosopher William Lane Craig notes in his book Reasonable Faith, “The issue is whether the gospel narratives are historically credible accounts or unhistorical legends.”

 One of the easiest parts of the resurrection data to establish is the fact that the tomb is empty.
 Because the location of Jesus’ burial was known to those living in Jerusalem, it is unlikely that they would have believed the apostles’ claims about the resurrection of Christ if there was not an empty tomb.
 Jesus’ burial is widely attested in early, independent testimonies, both biblical and extra-biblical.